RimYT/Pong-messenger/README.md

 # 🙌 Contributing

-Pull Requests, ideas, and feedback are welcome.
+Pull requests, suggestions, and feedback are welcome.